James Stodart: Personal life

 James Stodart married Elizabeth Henrietta Noble Gair in Melbourne in 1878.
-They had three children, Robert, Georgina "Nina" and Charles.
+They had three children, Robert (1879–1956), twins Georgina "Nina" (1886–1972) and Charles (1886–1961).
 James Stodart was the brother of Elizabeth Gray (née Stodart).
 He was uncle to her sons architect Robin Dods and government medical officer Espie Dods from her first marriage to Robert Smith Dods and brother-in-law to her second husband Charles Ferdinand Marks, a Member of the Queensland Legislative Council and uncle to her sons Alexander Marks and Edward Marks from her second marriage.

 Stodart's son, Lieutenant Colonel Robert Mackay Stodart led the 2nd Light Horse Regiment during the First World War.
 Stodart's daughter, Nina pursued art and taught at Brisbane Girls Grammar School and Somerville House.
 Some of her works are held in the Queensland Art Gallery.

+Stodart served as honorary vice consul for Sweden from 19 June 1906 until 12 December 1913 when he was promoted to honorary consul.

 Stodart died in 1922 and was buried in South Brisbane Cemetery.

 Photo albums from the Stodart family are held in the University of Queensland Library, including images from Robert Stodart's World War 1 service.